-- Provide a Transportation Management Phasing Concept (TMPC). - Describe any traffic control requirements that will be used for each construction phase. - Describe how traffic will be maintained as appropriate and describe the Design-Build Team's understanding of any time restrictions noted in the RFP. - Identify any self-imposed liquidated damages and associated Intermediate Contract Time(s), if applicable. - Specifically describe how access to the BB&T Soccer Park will be maintained. - Address how hauling will be conducted, including but not limited to, hauling of materials to and from the site and hauling of materials within NCDOT right of way. - If a temporary portable barrier system will be utilized, provide the type and why it is needed. - Identify the type of I-40 positive median cross-over protection proposed and replacement / resetting requirements. - If temporary shoring will be required, provide the type and why it is required. - Include all proposed road closures and / or detour routes, justification and duration. - Address where and how law enforcement officers will be used. - Identify the need for a Work Zone Speed Limit Reduction Ordinance. - Identify the need for a Speeding Penalty Ordinance. - Describe the Design-Build Team's approach to providing the public with communication access to project personnel to inquire as to traffic impacts, including vehicular and pedestrian. - Identify a Traffic Control Supervisor and briefly describe their qualifications for this role.
+- Provide a Transportation Management Phasing Concept (TMPC). - Describe the traffic control measures that will be used for each construction phase. - Describe how traffic will be maintained, as appropriate, and describe the Design-Build Team's understanding of any time restrictions noted in the RFP. - Specifically describe how business, school and residential access will be maintained, if applicable. - Identify any self-imposed liquidated damages and associated Intermediate Contract Time(s), if applicable.

+- Address how hauling will be conducted, including but not limited to, hauling of materials to and from the site and hauling of materials within NCDOT right of way. - Discuss the Design-Build Team's approach to providing the public with communication access to project personnel to inquire as to traffic impacts, including vehicular and pedestrian. - If a temporary portable barrier system will be utilized, provide the type and why it is needed. - If temporary shoring will be required, provide the type and why it is required. - Include all proposed road closures, detour routes, justifications and durations, including but not limited to the duration, in days, for ICT #6 and ICT #7. - Address where and how law enforcement officers will be used. - Identify a Traffic Control Supervisor and briefly describe their qualifications for this role.